InfiniteVoidLoop/Canonical-Huffman-Code/README.md

-# Canonical Huffman Code Compression and Decompression
+# Huffman Code Compression and Decompression

 ## Overview
-This is a better version of Huffman Code and was developed in C++ for compressing and decompressing text file as an assignment for Data Structure & Algorithm Course, University of Science - VNUHCM
+This project was developed in C++ for compressing and decompressing text file as an assignment for Data Structure & Algorithm Course, University of Science - VNUHCM

 ### Features
 - **Compression**: Compress text file into binary file.